fedor4ever/pys60/README_BUILD_INSTRUCTIONS.txt

 COMPILING
 =========

-- The build system assumes that it is being run from a subst'ed drive pointed at the root of your SDK and that EPOCROOT is \.
-For example if you are using S60 SDK 3.0, you can create a substed drive T: with the
+- The build system assumes that it is being run from root of your SDK and that EPOCROOT is \.
+For example if you are using S60 SDK 3.0, you can plase source folder here or create a substed drive T: with the command:
-command:

   subst t: C:\Symbian\9.1\S60_3rd_MR